hoangcuongbk80/Object-RPE/README.md

 # 6D Object Pose Estimation (D6.4 [ILIAD](https://iliad-project.eu))
 This contains a brief guide how to install / run the ROS-based [Object-RPE](https://sites.google.com/view/object-rpe) developed at ORU in D6.4 [ILIAD](https://iliad-project.eu) project.

-## The set of 11 objects in the warehouse dataset.
+## The set of 11 objects in our warehouse dataset.
 ![The set of 11 objects](figs/ex1.png)

 ## Installation and compile the source